carlmontanari/scrapli/README.md

 responses = conn.send_commands(["show run", "show ip int brief"])
 ```

+Finally, if you prefer to have a list of commands to send, there is a `send_commands_from_file` method.
+This method
+ excepts the provided file to have a single command to send per line in the file.

 ## Response Object

 All command/config operations that happen in the `GenericDriver` or any of the drivers inheriting from the